DannieWright/Final_Project/Initial_Project_Ideas.md

 How will you make it "yours" if it is a canned problem from Newman.
   I do not know.
 I will likely look more into deterministic chaos.

+# 4/18/2018 Work

+1) Identify general area
+??
+What??
+For a square Area = length * width.
+I am going to be working on Newman exercise 8.3, about the Lorenz Equations.
+I will likely also work on a nonlinear driven pendulum as a intro to deterministic chaos.

+2) Write down relevant controlling equations
+$\frac{dx}{dt}=\sigma(y-x), \ \frac{dy}{dt}=rx-y-xz, \ \frac{dz}{dt}=xy-bz$

+and

+$\frac{d^2\theta}{dt^2}=-\frac{g}{l}\sin(\theta)-q\frac{d\theta}{dt}+F_d\sin(\Omega_Dt)$

+3) Clarify specific scenario to be simulated Simulating a greatly simplified convection problem.
+Going to show case of $\sigma=10$,
+$r=28$, $b=\frac{8}{3}$, $t_0=0$, and $t_f=50$, with initial conditions of (x, y, z) = (0, 1, 0).
+I will plot y versus time and z versus x.
+I would like to also set up animation to show the evolution of z versus x over time.

+Simulating a nonlinear driven pendulum.
+Going to show similar start consitions where the angle difference between the two situations are modeled versus time to demonstrate deterministic properties with a low drive.
+Also show high drive force to show sensitivity to initial conditions.

+4) Write down the numerical method you intend to use
+Fourth order Runge-Kutta method.

+5) Write down boundary conditions for that scenario
+$r\approx24.74$ determines difference of single to double attractors.

+6) Outline specific results to be obtained
+ describe the situation you are going to simulate
+ describe the output you expect to generate
+ Describe how you can verify that your results are correct or reasonable

+Lorenz
+Graphs of y versus time and z versus x.
+An animation to show the evolution of z versus x over time.
+Should see different number of attractors based on $r$-value for z versus x varying $r$-values.
+Should see butterfly effect for z versus x.
+Should see oscillatory function for y versus time.
+Can verify solutions with Giordano or find other sources on it, it is apparently a fairly common problem.

+Pendulum
+Graph $\Delta\theta$ versus time for high and low drive values.
+Possibly show animation of pendulum evolving over time.
+Should see exponential decrease and increases in the difference between the angles for a low and high driving force respectivly.
+Animation should show two oscilatory motions that begin to vary greatly overtime for high force and stay very similiar for small force.
+I can verify using Giordano.

+7) Create a rough outline of major steps you have to take and a schedule for accomplishing them.
+Have most of non-animation code done by 4/23/2018.
+Have most of physics explanation and finish non-animation code by 4/27/2018.
+Finish all code and explanation by 4/30/2018.
+Work on and finish presentation parts, maybe adding to animations or looking at less simplified case for Lorenz problem by final presentation.

+Write down everything you can prior to class (i.e. 9:15 am).
+Ideally you will have A LOT of questions and ask them in class.
+There is nothing like scientific writing to clarify your

+What was the first question asking?
+Not entirely sure about boundary conditions for these cases, figured I would model mostly variation in initial conditions for the pendulum to see chaotic aspect, and would adjust $r$-value for the Lorenz, is this a good way to go about it? questions!
+You will finish this outline for your Benchmark due Friday.